snozbot/fungus/Docs/command_ref/itween_commands.md

 # Scale To # {#ScaleTo}
 Changes a game object's scale to a specified value over time.

-Defined in Fungus.Commands.ScaleTo
+Defined in Fungus.ScaleTo

 Property | Type | Description
  --- | --- | ---
-_to Transform | Fungus.Variables.TransformData | Target transform that the GameObject will scale to
+_to Transform | Fungus.TransformData | Target transform that the GameObject will scale to
-_to Scale | Fungus.Variables.Vector3Data | Target scale that the GameObject will scale to, if no To Transform is set _target Object | Fungus.Variables.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.Variables.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.Variables.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween
+_to Scale | Fungus.Vector3Data | Target scale that the GameObject will scale to, if no To Transform is set _target Object | Fungus.GameObjectData | Target game object to apply the Tween to _tween Name | Fungus.StringData | An individual name useful for stopping iTweens by name _duration | Fungus.FloatData | The time in seconds the animation will take to complete Ease Type | Fungus.iTween+EaseType | The shape of the easing curve applied to the animation Loop Type | Fungus.iTween+LoopType | The type of loop to apply once the animation has completed Stop Previous Tweens | System.Boolean | Stop any previously added iTweens on this object before adding this iTween